telerik/xaml-docs/controls/radgridview/filtering/filter-editor.md

 # Filter Editor

 Filter Editor is one of the [filtering modes]({%slug gridview-filtering-basic%}) of RadGridView, which allows you to create complex filter expressions.
-The visualization of the editor consists of a panel displaying an overview of the filtering criterias and a dialog with embedded[RadDataFilter]({%slug datafilter-overview%}) control that is used to add, remove and modify the filters.
+The visualization of the editor consists of a panel displaying an overview of the filtering criterias and a dialog with embedded [RadDataFilter]({%slug datafilter-overview%}) control that is used to add, remove and modify the filters.

 ## Visual Structure